ditn/KotlinStyleGuide/README.md

 ```
 ### Expression Bodies

 Functions whose bodies are single line should be converted to expression bodies where possible, unless that function returns `Unit`.
+One exception is passthrough methods, where the caller function is delegating to another class' method.

 ### Functions vs Properties